GMOD/jb2export/README.md

 silent failures.
 Confirm that your fasta file to your pass to --fasta is indexed in this case e.g. `samtools faidx yourfile.fa` so that your have a yourfile.fa.fai alongside yourfile.fa

+### I get a lot of warnings during npm install -g @jbrowse/img

+There are some new features in the latest NPM (2021, v7) related to peerDependencies that may produce some warnings.
+It should work even despite making warnings, but you can use yarn to install or use legacy peer dependencies if you want to avoid install time warningsvg